Jose-Maria-De-Miguel/FCI-FS/README.md

 # PC-FS
-Implementation of an incremental version of the Peter-Clark (PC) algorithm for learning Bayesian networks with Feature Streams (FS), based on PGMpy.
+Implementation of an incremental version of the Fast Causal Inference algorithm for learning Bayesian networks with Feature Streams (FS), based on PGMpy.